Tobi29/Scapes/README.md

 # Scapes
-3D Voxel Engine written written in Java, based on [ScapesEngine](https://github.com/Tobi29/ScapesEngine).
+3D Voxel Engine written written in Kotlin, based on [ScapesEngine](https://github.com/Tobi29/ScapesEngine).

 The gameplay is implemented by plugins, like the VanillaBasics one found in `Plugins/VanillaBasics`.

-Designed to be powerful and easy to use, uses modern libraries and can support any OpenGL binding that supports OpenGL 3.2.
+Designed to be powerful and easy to use, uses modern libraries and can support any OpenGL binding that supports OpenGL 3.3.
 Utilizes a strict server + client architecture ensure good multiplayer compatibility.